MetaMask/metamask-android-sdk/README.md

 The MetaMask Android SDK enables developers to connect their native Android apps to the Ethereum blockchain via the MetaMask Mobile wallet, effectively enabling the creation of Android native decentralised applications (Dapps).

 ## Getting Started
 You can import the MetaMask Android SDK into your native Android app to enable users to easily connect with their MetaMask Mobile wallet.
-Refer to the [MetaMask API Reference](https://docs.metamask.io/wallet/reference/provider-api) to see all the ethereum RPC methods supported.
+Refer to the [MetaMask API Reference](https://docs.metamask.io/wallet/reference/provider-api) for more information.

 ### 1. Install